Mihai Eminescu: International legacy

-Romanian composer Didia Saint Georges (1888-1979) used Eminescu’s text for her songs.
+Romanian composer Didia Saint Georges (1888-1979) used Eminescu's text for her songs.

 A monument jointly dedicated to Eminescu and Allama Iqbal was erected in Islamabad, Pakistan on 15 January 2004, commemorating Pakistani-Romanian ties, as well as the dialogue between civilizations which is possible through the cross-cultural appreciation of their poetic legacies.

-Composer Rodica Sutzu used Eminescu's text for her song “Gazel, opus 15.”
+Composer Rodica Sutzu used Eminescu's text for her song "Gazel, opus 15."

 In 2004, the Mihai Eminescu Statue was erected in Montreal, Quebec, Canada.

+Composer Elise Popovici (19221-2011) used Eminescu's text for her song "Forest Whistle."

 On 8 April 2008, a crater on the planet Mercury was named for him.

 A boulevard passing by the Romanian embassy in Sofia, Bulgaria is named after Eminescu.

 Academia Internationala presents "Mihai Eminescu" Academy Awards.
-In 2012, one of the winners, the Japanese artist Shogoro Shogoro hosted a tea ceremony to honor Mihai.
+In 2012, one of the winners, the Japanese artist Shogoro hosted a tea ceremony to honor Mihai.

 In 2021, the Dutch artist Kasper Peters performs a theater show entitled "Eminescu", dedicated to the poet.

 In May 2024, the first sculpture of Eminescu was inaugurated in Ashgabat, the capital of Turkmenistan.

 In Romania, there are at least 133 monuments (statues and busts) dedicated to Mihai Eminescu.
 Most of these are located in the region of Moldova (42), followed by Transylvania (32).
 In Muntenia, there are 21 such monuments, while in Oltenia Eminescu is commemorated through 11 busts.
 The remaining monuments are placed in Crișana (8), Maramureș (7), and Dobrogea (3).

+In Australia - since 2023, Poetry Sydney (representing Australian poets from Sydney) and the Australian-Romanian Academy for Culture (promoting Romanian culture, especially the arts, in Australia) have organised an annual "Mihai Eminescu Festival" under the umbrella theme "The Universal Within the Local", in which Australian poets are invited to respond, poetically, to curated themes from the poetry of Mihai Eminescu, translated in English.
+The events are usually organised in the weeks subsequent to the 15 January birth-date of Mihai Eminescu.
+The Australian-Romanian Academy Publishing - based on material presented by Australian poets in the first three editions of this festival - has published the volume The Universal Within the Local - An Australian-Romanian Poetic Dialogue with Mihai Eminescu (February 2026).